devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

 <h4 class="header" id="casestudy">Applying K-Means to Accelerometer Data</h4>

 Consider the following use case.
 You have a dataset with accelerometer measurements.
-Each measurement is saved into separate text file and is represented with a sequence of $$(x, y, z)$$ coordinates.
+Each measurement is saved into a separate text file and is represented by a sequence of $$(x, y, z)$$ coordinates.
 Also, each measurement belongs to one of $$M$$ activity types, like $$PourWater$$ or $$Walk$$.
-To convert this dataset into something suitable for a machine learning algorithm (SVM, decision tree, logistic regression or anything else), one need to read measurements from files and concatenate their coordinates into feature vectors.
+To convert this dataset into something suitable for a machine learning algorithm (SVM, decision tree, logistic regression or anything else), one needs to read measurements from files and concatenate their coordinates into feature vectors.

 But what if each file contains an _arbitrary number of coordinates_, i.e.